Sunday, February 19, 2012

 3) The volume and value of the gold trade in e.
 Congo largely would be unaffected by DF-1502, because there's simply no viable way to control it.

-4) The bad actors would find ways to get around the embargo while the legitimate actors would be shut down (or shut themselves down).
+4) The bad actors and militia would find ways to get around the embargo while the legitimate actors and businessmen would be shut down (or shut themselves down).

-5) The conflicts in the region would be largely unaffected by the law a) because the "bad" actors would smuggle their product out or find other ways to get around the embargo and b) because there are other sources of financing available to the militia and c) because for the most part, the wars are not fundamentally "about" the minerals.
-So even if they were taken out of the equation (which of course they won't be), the wars would go on.
+5) The conflicts in the region would be largely unaffected by the law a) because the "bad" actors would smuggle their product out or find other ways to get around the embargo and b) because there are other sources of financing available to the militia and c) the wars are not fundamentally "about" the minerals.
+So even if the minerals could be taken out of the equation (which of course they can't be), the wars would go on.

 6) Chinese firms would eventually move in to buy up the minerals as Western-oriented firms closed down.

-So what does the evidence suggest, at least so far?
+So what does the evidence tell us about these predictions, at least so far?

 1) has already been proven right.